layervault/LayerVaultAPI.objc/README.md

 ## Usage

-### LVCHTTPClient
+##### Authenticating
-`LVCHTTPClient` is the main interface to the LayerVault API and is based on [AFOAuth2Client](https://github.com/AFNetworking/AFOAuth2Client).
+`LVCHTTPClient` is the main interface to the LayerVault API and is based on [AFOAuth2Client](https://github.com/AFNetworking/AFOAuth2Client) for authentication.
+You can save an `AFOAuthCredential` to the keychain so you do not need to save the username or password.

-##### Example Authentication via Username & Password
-`AFOAuth2Client` uses `AFOAuthCredential` for authentication.
-This means you do not need to save the username or password, but rather the AFOAuthCredential returned.
 ``` objc
 LVCHTTPClient *client = [[LVCHTTPClient alloc] initWithClientID:@"CLIENT_ID"
 													     secret:@"CLIENT_SECRET"];